owinoryan/W2-CODE-CHALLANGE/README.md

 clearButton Event Listener

-Clears the items array, saves to local storage, and re-renders the list. saveToLocalStorage()
+Clears the items array, saves to local storage, and re-renders the list.

-Saves the items array as a JSON string in local storage. loadFromLocalStorage()
+saveToLocalStorage()
 Loads the items from local storage when the page is first loaded.